kornfeldc/HundaFuenfaZwang/README.md

 * Message when trying to add a new sale for a day which is not TODAY
 * All unpayed sales are now showed on TODAY
 * Replaced floating action buttons with full sized buttons
+* Handling of bought credit in same sale as bought articles

 ## 1.1.7 (12.05.2018)
 #### Added